 Pharmaceutical Alternatives to Ozempic

-- Victoza (liraglutide): A daily injectable used for the treatment of type 2 diabetes
+- Victoza (liraglutide): A daily injectable used for managing type 2 diabetes

-- Saxenda (liraglutide): Approved for weight loss in conjunction with diet and exercise
+- Saxenda (liraglutide): Approved for weight management in conjunction with diet and exercise

-- Trulicity (dulaglutide) and Bydureon (exenatide): Once-weekly injections used for the treatment of type 2 diabetes
+- Trulicity (dulaglutide) and Bydureon (exenatide): Once-weekly injections used for managing type 2 diabetes

 - Rybelsus (semaglutide): An oral form of semaglutide